raniprati/VehicleCounting/README.md

 # VehicleCounting
-Count Vehicles on road in a video
+Count Vehicles on road in a video using YOLOv8.